riceracer/notes/machine-learning/glossary.md

 Common Objects in Context - dataset of 300K images of 80 most common object categories.
 * http://cocodataset.org/

+### Feature Extraction

+Transforming data, such as text and images, into numerical features that can be used by machine learning.

 ### Penn Treebank

 University of Pennsylvania dataset of 1 million works annotated in Treebank II style, fully tagged version of Brown Corpus.